An Excellent Source of Vitamin D, Niacin and Riboflavin

 Mushrooms are the only produce that contains Vitamin D.

 According to The National Institutes of Health (NIH), Vitamin D is a nutrient important for promoting overall health and is especially important in developing maintaining strong bones.

 Taste / Flavor

 The Eryngii (King Trumpet) has a firm and meaty texture with a mild and elegant flavor.
 It is characterized by its thick stem, short gills, and tender flesh.

 Hokto’s Kinoko is Clean and Ready-to-Cook

 Like all of Hokto’s kinoko, the Eryngii is clean and ready-to-cook.
-Hokto’s kinoko do not need to be washed or rinsed because they are Cultivated in a soil-free, clean environment and are 100% USDA Organic and agrichemical free!
+Hokto’s kinoko do not need to be washed or rinsed because they are cultivated in a soil-free, clean environment and are 100% USDA Organic.
 To get the most out of Hokto’s kinoko, always cook them before consuming.
 Our kinoko should not be served raw.

-You don’t have to trim the base of an Eryngii because it is trimmed before being packaged.
-You can cook the entire Eryngii if you find residue on the base or any stains or dirt.
-Feel free to cut off the tip of the mushroom.
+You don’t have to trim the base of an Eryngii because if is trimmed before being packaged.
+You can cook the entire Eryngii if you find residue on the base or any stains or dirt, feel free to cut off the tip of the mushroom.

 Use Your Hands

 You can easily break apart an Eryngii with your hands.
 The thickness can vary depending on your preference and the recipe.
 By using your hands instead of a knife, the surface of the mushroom will soak up more flavor and cook faster.

 Eryngii can be enjoyed in many different ways by varying its thickness.
 With a thick cut, you can enjoy a crispy texture, but it's recommended to cook them slowly.
 Simmering Eryngii will not make them soggy.
 Cut the caps into 4 pieces to increase the volume of a dish.

 Cut makes a difference